nhohung/hackintosh_thinkpad_X230/README.md

 ### 3. EFI configuration:
 - (optional) install Clover configurator, mount EFI partition (it’s normally mounted).
-- download from https://github.com/mighildotcom/X230-Hackintosh: Download directly from main GitHub site
+- option 1: download EFI_Catalina.zip from this repo, unzip then you have a folder named EFI which contains 2 subfolders named BOOT and CLOVER
-- unzip, there is a folder with 3 subfolders and a README.md, go to 10.15/EFI.
+- option 2: from https://github.com/mighildotcom/X230-Hackintosh, download directly from main GitHub site.
+After unzip, there is a folder with 3 subfolders and a README.md, go to **10.15** folder, then EFI.
 There are 2 folders BOOT and CLOVER
 - open EFI partition on HDD, there is another EFI, go there.
 There are 2 folders BOOT and CLOVER
-- go to BOOT, copy BOOTX64.efi from unzipped folder to EFI/EFI/BOOT, select Replace
+- go to unzipped BOOT, copy BOOTX64.efi from unzipped folder to EFI/EFI/BOOT, select Replace
-- go up, go to CLOVER, there are 8 folders and 3 files.
+- go up, go to unzipped CLOVER, there are 8 folders and 3 files.
 Delete CLOVER on the usb EFI, then copy all these to EFI/EFI/CLOVER/
 - no need to edit config.plist file
 - unmount EFI, eject Install macOS Catalina